npskcisco/Timetable_teachers/README.md

 # Timetable_teachers

-UI - PyQT - Animesh Bhaiji and Shubham(just for installation and conversion) ~Progress :  installed succesfully.
-Sample project made
+UI - PyQT - Animesh Bhaiji and Shubham(just for installation and conversion) ~Progress :installed succesfully.Sample project made.

 Database - SQLite - Shivani to make a database with sample data in format as discussed in class.

 Backend - Python - Koka, Shreyas, Shubham and Sanat to finish basic algorithm and give progress report by end of October.

 Project handler - Sanat Kuruganti